Ariachenyinan/Ariachenyinan.github.io/activities.md

 <img src="/images/6.png" alt="Image" class="enlarge-image" onclick="enlargeImage(this);">

 <p style="text-align: justify;">
   Inspired by Julia Child, I have gradually fallen in love with cooking.
-Food has the magic healing power, and just like Mrs. Child, it's never too late to pursue what you truly love.
+Food has a magic healing power, and just like Mrs. Child, it's never too late to pursue what you truly love.
 </p>
 <br>